ChristineKappatou/Atmosphere_Ocean_Interactions_PhD/README.md

 8. Open a new terminal window (so you're on local) and start listening to the port on nird: 'ssh -L 8080:localhost:8080 username@loginX.nird.sigma2.no',  X is the number of the login node you run jupyter on.

 9. Open the link from the nird window in browser or just do 'localhost:8080' in your browser.

+#Updating NIRD with the data you download:

+cd /datalake/NS9560K/ESGF/rawdata/model

+mkdir: folder with your name if it doesn't exist to dump the data into

+./move2autosort.sh "/path"

+might take some time

+plus it renews every half an hour